All Episodes

 It's the Great Civil War.

-And it's it's an unknown, relatively unknown special operations raid that involves a guy by the name of Jubal Early, Lee's bad old man.
+And it's an unknown, relatively unknown special operations raid that involves a guy by the name of Jubal Early, Lee's bad old man.

 And he has an army of 14,000 men that are barreling down on the nation's capital.

-And I have a great article right now on the front page of Breitbart on that on that raid and also his interactions with a guy by the name of John Singleton Mosby, who's the greatest partisan leader of all time in American history.
+And I have a great article right now on the front page of Breitbart on that raid and also his interactions with a guy by the name of John Singleton Mosby, who's the greatest partisan leader of all time in American history.

-But they're about to probably take down the Capitol.
+And these two, they don't really work together very well, but they're about to probably take down the Capitol.

-And the the the North is in desperate shape.
+And the North is in desperate shape.

-And, you know, it's it's a desperate thing.
+And it's a desperate thing.

-And then there's this, it's really fascinating because there's a massive prisoner of war camp in Point Lookout, Maryland, and part of this mission is to free these guys as well.
+And then there's this, it's really fascinating because there's a massive prisoner of war camp in Point Lookout, Maryland.

-And um that doesn't go off quite as well because an element of this book is also part of what's known as the Confederate Secret Service.
+And that doesn't go off quite as well because an element of this book is also part of what's known as the Confederate Secret Service.

 And this is a shadowy organization that is, you know, doing the stuff that we hear today, Peter.